Asimov on Science Fiction

-Cover of the first UK edition, published by Grenada.
+Cover of the first UK edition, published by Granada.

 Asimov on Science Fiction (ISBN 0-586-05840-0) is a 1981 non-fiction work by American writer and scientist Isaac Asimov.
 It is a collection of short essays dealing with various aspects of science fiction.
 Many of the essays are (slightly edited versions of) editorials from Isaac Asimov's Science Fiction Magazine.

 Contents

 Asimov wrote forewords to the essays in order to bind the collection together and grouped them in the following sections: